-Plant Based Diets may not be for everyone or for all times.
-Some people for health reasons may need to build red blood cells quickly by eating animal protein or may prefer fish as a source of nutrition.
-Other people may be used to dairy foods and are able to digest them without trouble.
-Here are some pros and cons of a Plant Based Diet:
+Plant based diets may not be for everyone or for all times.
+Some people may need to build red blood cells quickly by eating animal protein for health reasons or may prefer fish as a source of nutrition.
+Others may be used to dairy foods and are able to digest them without any trouble.

 - Clean up your act after rich holiday eating

 - Lose weight

 - Recover from illness or surgery